-The RMC intramural programme plays an important supportive role to both the physical education and intercollegiate athletic programmes.
-It offers an opportunity for participation in sport competitions in a variety of activities.
+The RMC Competitive Intramural Sports Program is an important part of the overall athletic component.
+It allows students the opportunity for competition in a wide variety of team sports.
 Intramural participation is compulsory for those cadets who are not part of a varsity team.